bameyrick/utils/README.md

 #### getToday

-Gets a Date for the start of the current day.
+Gets a Date for the start of the given day.

 Return type: `Date`